gradiuscypher/grIDS/docs/elastic_stack.md

 Logstash will be the log aggregator for all of our log collection.

 #### Installation
-If you followed the previous instructions for setting up the Elastic APT repo, you can now just install Logstash via apt
+If you followed the previous instructions for setting up the Elastic apt repo, you can now just install Logstash via apt

 ```
 apt-get install logstash